huberf/nomie-coffeeaddict/README.md

 ## Gotchas and other considerations

-1. Once a User has installed your cloud app, its configuration is forever set until the user deletes ithe app.
+1. Once a User has installed your cloud app, its configuration is forever set until the user deletes the app.

 Meaning that you cannot update your base configuration (collection method, frequency, tracker slot details).

 2. Responses returned as a Modal within Nomie (using the html response opposed to the URL response) has limited HTML support.
 Specifically, all HTML is ran through a Markdown processor, so all inline styles, javascript and other funky stuff is removed.